 1. Writing a 1 to the CS0BUSY bit of register CS0CN

 2. Timer 0 overflow

 3. Timer 2 overflow

 4. Timer 1 overflow

-5. Timer 3 overflow

-6. Convert continuously
+5. Convert continuously

-7. Convert continuously with auto-scan enabled
+6. Convert continuously with auto-scan enabled

 Conversions can be configured to be initiated continuously through one of two methods.
 CS0 can be configured to convert at a single channel continuously or it can be configured to convert continuously with auto-scan enabled.
 When configured to convert continuously, conversions will begin after the CS0BUSY bit in CS0CF has been set.